Sentinel

 Go to Window > Sentinel > Open Window or press Ctrl+Shift+Alt+S.

-The main window has a toolbar and four tabs: Issues, Cleaner, References, and Trends.
+The main window has a toolbar and four tabs: Health, Issues, Unused Assets, and Dependencies.

 Your First Scan